-Occasionally, you may be asked to sign a Confidential Disclosure Agreement (CDA) prior to being given access to such information.
-If you are performing these activities in conjunction with your position at UVA, forward the proposed agreement to the Office of Grants and Contracts for review prior to signing.
+If you are asked to sign a (CDA, or Nondisclosure Agreement) for activities in conjunction with your position at UVA, forward the agreement to the Office of Grants and Contracts for review prior to signing.

 The University requires that corporate sponsors of research contracts publish their clinical trials on a public site such as ClinicalTrials.gov.
 U.S. Public Law 110-85 states that the sponsor of an IND/IDE or PI must register all trials of drugs and biologics subject to FDA regulation (other than Phase 1) and trials of devices (except for small feasibility and pediatric postmarket surveillance).
 Study results also must be posted.
 NIH requires that new trials be registered no later than 21 days after the first patient is enrolled.
 The Clinical Trials Office can assist with posting a study on ClinicalTrials.gov.
 Finally, the International Committee of Medical Journal Editors requires that all Phase 1 clinical trials published in their journals must be registered at a public site.

-The School of Medicine has developed a guidance document describing the State retention and destruction policies for commonly encountered documents.
-The Virginia Public Records Management Manual provides information on records management, disaster planning, electronic records, etc. Please refer to the UVA records management site (Caroline Walters, Records Officer) and the School of Medicine policy on records management.
+Records management at UVA is directed by Information Technology Services.
+Please refer to the UVA records management site (Caroline Walters, Records Officer) .
 Storage of documents containing information protected under HIPAA or FERPA in unsecured areas is not permitted.
 Secure areas include locked file cabinets, locked rooms with restricted access, or HIPAA- and FERPA-compliant storage facilities such as the Library of Virginia State Records Center.
 Electronic records must be protected with a similar level of restricted access.
 See UVA policy IRM-015, governing the electronic storage of highly sensitive data.

 Grant & contract records.
 NIH Grants Policy Statement requires that documents associated with research awards be retained for at least three years after the annual (for SNAP awards, the final) financial report has been filed.
-Other sponsors may have different requirements.
+Individual sponsors or projects may have different requirements.
 The Commonwealth of Virginia requires retention of at least five years after grant closeout, or in accordance with grant/contract stipulations - whichever is longer.
-See the SOM guidance document or contact Caroline Walters, UVA Records Officer, for clarification on specific research records.

 Research data.
 This includes maintaining complete and accurate records for data analysis and other records relating to the conduct of the project, such as the documents on financial management and the development of intellectual property under the project.
 The following are critical to the responsible conduct of research:

 - Collection.
 Data may be collected electronically, manually, by recorded interview, etc. The original record and subsequent transcriptions of those data must be accurate and reliable.
 Your research group should agree upon data recording and transcription standards.
 Such Standard Operating Procedures (detailed instructions permitting uniformity in performing specific procedures) can help maintain consistency across members of a research group.
-Collection and transcription of clinical research records are governed by Good Clinical Practice (see http://www.fda.gov/downloads/regulatoryinformation/guidances/UCM129515.pdf).
+Collection and transcription of clinical research records are governed by Good Clinical Practice (see FDA Clinical Trials Guidance Documents ).

 - Security.
-Data records should be backed up, with a copy stored off-site.
-Protection of data also requires the establishment of rules for authorized access to clinical data and ensuring that such data are used only as approved by the IRB.
-UVA policy IRM-015 defines the conditions under one may electronically store highly sensitive data, including PHI.
+Back up all data to an off-site location.
+Ensure protection of data by establishing rules for authorized access to clinical data and ensuring that such data are used only as approved by the IRB.

 - Sharing.
-Investigators must balance the reasons not to share (i.e., protecting intellectual property rights, priority in publication, or the privacy of research subjects) with the benefits of sharing data (to foster collaborative research, allow replication of experiments, or satisfy funding agency requirements).
-It is generally agreed that prior to publication, investigators are not required to share proprietary materials.
+Investigators must balance the reasons not to share their data (i.e., protecting intellectual property rights, priority in publication, privacy of research subjects) with the benefits of sharing data (to foster collaborative research, allow replication of experiments, or satisfy funding agency requirements).
+Prior to publication of their research results, investigators generally are not required to share proprietary materials.
 After publication, unless constrained contractually, investigators should share research materials with their colleagues at other institutions.
 Certain journals require that authors share the materials described in their publications with members of the scientific community, for noncommercial purposes.
-This can be effected via a Material Transfer Agreement.
+This can be effected via a .

-Clinical study-specific documentation.
+Retention of clinical study documents.
 FDA regulations require that clinical study documents be retained until at least 2 years after the last approval of a marketing application if there are no pending or contemplated marketing applications, or at least 2 years have elapsed since clinical development of the product was discontinued.
-Again, regulatory requirements or contractual agreements with the sponsor may extend this requirement.
-Also note that federal HIPAA regulations require that consent forms be retained for 6 years after the end of the clinical study.
+Regulatory requirements or contractual agreements with the sponsor may extend this requirement.
+Federal HIPAA regulations require that consent forms be retained for 6 years after the end of the clinical study.